 - Integrity of management

-- Client motivations or client objectives (i.e. bonuses based on net income, stock options)
+- Client motivations or client objectives (i.e., risks associated with incentives such as bonuses based on net income or profit margin)

 - Judgment/estimation involved in accounting issues

 ABC Company produces cutting-edge environmentally friendly machines.
 ABC Company recently commercialized its newly developed product and is amortizing it over 50 years.
-The company financed its new manufacturing facility by issuing convertible debentures and expects to complete an IPO in the future.
+The company financed its new manufacturing facility by issuing convertible debentures, and expects to complete an IPO in the future.
 The financial controller recently obtained his CPA.
-All management personnel is given stock options, as well as a bonus based on net income.
+All management personnel are given stock options, as well as bonuses based on the company’s bottom line net income.

 Some factors to consider:

-- New convertible debentures and potential future IPO means more external users, hence acceptable level of audit risk should be lowered.
+- New convertible debentures and potential future IPO means more external users.
+Therefore, the acceptable level of audit risk should be lowered.

 - Cutting-edge technology that is unproven may suggest a potential financial failure issue.

-- The new financial controller is new and may be inexperienced, meaning a higher chance of inherent risk.
+- The financial controller is newly-trained and likely inexperienced, which makes for a higher level of inherent risk.

-- Stock option accounting can be difficult to the volatility of the stock.
+- Stock option accounting can be difficult to perform adequately when the stock experiences high volatility.

-- The nature of the business seems to be risky because of the high-tech products; there may be potential for inventory valuation issues.
+- The nature of the business seems to be risky because of the high-tech products the company deals in – there may be potential for inventory valuation issues.

-- Public companies are subject to more regulatory requirements over private companies, which also poses higher chance for inherent risk.
+- Public companies are subject to more regulatory requirements than private companies are, which also poses a higher level of inherent risk.